The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Methodology

 \textbf{Challenge 1:} How to accurately model fluorescent ink and determine the most effective attack parameters for \sysname?

 \textbf{Challenge 2:} How to enhance the robustness of \sysname by leveraging the properties of fluorescent ink, making it more viable for real-world application?

 To address these challenges, we propose a four-module \sysname attack framework, as illustrated in \autoref{workflow}.
-The \textbf{Automatic Traffic Sign Localization} module automatically detects the valid region on a traffic sign for adding perturbations.
-The \textbf{Fluorescence Modeling} module simulates the application of fluorescent ink by adding colored circles with varying parameters to the identified region, replicating the perturbation effects.
+The \textbf{Automatic Traffic Sign Localization} module automatically detects the valid region on a traffic sign to ensure consistency between the location of the perturbation in the digital and physical environments.
+The \textbf{Fluorescence Modeling} module defines and systematically models several key parameters related to fluorescent ink, including position, radius, color, and intensity.
+To the best of our knowledge, this is the first attempt to parameterize fluorescent perturbations for attack optimization.
 The \textbf{Fluorescence Optimization} module optimizes these parameters using goal-based and patch-aware loss functions and employs a particle swarm optimization algorithm to identify the most effective attack configuration.
 These three modules collectively address Challenge 1.

-To tackle Challenge 2, the \textbf{Robustness Improvement} module customizes multiple transformation distributions to enhance the real-world robustness of \sysname.
+To tackle Challenge 2, the \textbf{Robustness Improvement} module customizes multiple transformation distributions based on the properties of fluorescent materials to enhance the real-world robustness of \sysname.
 The following subsections provide a detailed explanation of each step.